Skip to contents

 Introduction

-Reference points for salmon typically use the Ricker stock function that predict the return from the number of spawners.
+Reference points for salmon typically use the Ricker stock function that predict the return as a density-dependent relationship with the number of spawners, typically of the previous generation for salmon with single brood year returns.

 The Ricker function is

-where RR is the return and SS is the spawners.
-Parameters aa is in units of returns/spawner and bb is in units of reciprocal spawners.
+where \(R\) is the return and \(S\) is the spawners.
+Parameters \(a\) is in units of returns/spawner and \(b\) is in units of reciprocal spawners.

 and can be solved numerically (Scheuerell 2016).

-There are several implicit assumptions associated with these reference points:
+There are several implicit assumptions frequently associated with these reference points:

-1. The stock-recruit relationship predicts the number of returns, not juveniles
+1. The stock-recruit relationship predicts the number of returns, not juveniles, from the number of spawners

 2. All returns are the same age